playi/WonderPy/README.md

 # Setup
-## Requirements
+## Prerequisites
 1. MacOS
 2. Python 2.7
-3. Familiarity with python and command-line tools
+3. Familiarity with python and the command-line

 ## Install hard dependencies
+All of these are *required*.

-1. pip
+1. **pip**
-**pip** is the standard package manager for python.
+`pip` is the standard package manager for python.
 It's used to install packages such as WonderPy and AdaFruit BLE, below.
 It can be tempting to skip installing this, but unfortunately it is required.
 Installing pip tends to vary significantly from system to system, so we can't provide specific instructions it.
 The best we can do is refer you to google to find the best match for your situation.
 Here's [Google on the topic](https://www.google.com/search?q=how+to+install+pip).

-2. VirtualEnv
+2. **VirtualEnv**
   VirtualEnv is a system which enables you to be sure which version of Python you're running for WonderPy, and which packages are present.
-If you are a Python expert you could possibly skip this step, but even for experts this is very highly recommended.

   `pip install virtualenv`

   Depending on how you installed pip, you may need to
   `sudo pip install virtualenv`

-3. XCode Command Line Tools must be installed:
+3. **XCode Command Line Tools**
   `xcode-select --install`

   You may need to install XCode, visit the [Apple Developer site](https://developer.apple.com/download/more) and search for "Command Line Tools".
 Then download and install the appropriate file based on your version of macOS and XCode.

   Some users may need to uninstall/reinstall Python 2.x afterwards, depending on their setup.
 (Since there are many ways python is installed, we don't provide instructions for that here)

+4. **AdaFruit Python BTLE Package**
-4. The AdaFruit BTLE package is not hosted on PyPi, which makes it difficult to automatically install when this package is installed via pip.
+  The AdaFruit BTLE package is not hosted on PyPi, which makes it difficult to automatically install when this package is installed via pip.
 Additionally, this project requires a fork of that project by WonderWorkshop, which as of this writing has not been merged back into the main project.
   `pip install git+git://github.com/playi/Adafruit_Python_BluefruitLE@928669a#egg=Adafruit_BluefruitLE`

 ## Create a new python virtual environment